xdoko01/pgRPG/pyrpg/core/ecs/processors/render_system/README.md

 # Order of the processors
 Preferable order of procesors to ensure that all the layers are properly rendered is following:

-`NewPerformRenderMapProcessor` - draw map `NewPerformRenderModelProcessor` - draw entities with position `NewGenerateRenderDataFromParentProcessor` - prepare data for entites without position that need to be displayed
+`NewPerformClearWindowProcessor` - clear game window pane `NewPerformClearCameraProcessor` - clear pane of all cameras `NewPerformScrollCameraProcessor` - move the camera offset to enable smooth scrolling `NewPerformRenderMapProcessor` - draw map `NewPerformRenderModelProcessor` - draw entities with position `NewGenerateRenderDataFromParentProcessor` - prepare data for entites without position that need to be displayed